erdemayaz/streeng/README.md

 ﻿# Streeng
 Streeng is an indexing tool for string arrays.
 If you make `MakeStreeng` with string array, it builds new rune tree.
+You can use this package for a lot of query.
+Query number may be millions, may be billions.
+Queries are very fast like 5 nanoseconds.

 ## How does it work?